sohooo/droneops-sim/docs/enemy-detection.md

 3. Every drone checks for enemies within **1&nbsp;km**.
 When an enemy is detected an event is generated with a confidence value that decreases with distance.
 4. Detection events are either printed to STDOUT (print-only mode) or inserted into GreptimeDB.
+5. If the detection confidence exceeds `follow_confidence` (see `config/simulation.yaml`), drones may switch to follow mode.

 The event structure is defined in `internal/enemy/types.go` and contains fields such as `enemy_id`, `enemy_type`, latitude/longitude, confidence and timestamp.